-Since 1993, the Governor's School for Science and Mathematics has presented the Townes Award honoring individuals, businesses or institutions that have gone beyond the basic requirements of their professional positions to raise the quality of science, mathematics and technology education in South Carolina.
+Since 1993, the Governor's School for Science & Mathematics has presented the Townes Award to honor individuals, businesses, or institutions that have transformed South Carolina and the world.
 Past winners have hailed from academic, business and political sectors.

 Past Townes Award Recipients

 1993 - The Honorable Carroll A. Campbell Jr. and Mr. Charles W. Coker

 1994 - Dr. John R. Carpenter and Dr. Doris R. Helms